-Additionally, insurers have outlined they may require documents in a national language and that English may not be sufficient in some EU countries.
+Additionally, insurers have outlined they may require documents in the national language of EU countries in which the product is distributed.

-These provisions are not a regulatory requirement for product manufacturers and it remains at the discretion of the product manufacturer to follow this need subject to their existing commercial arrangements or ambitions.
+These provisions are not a regulatory requirement for product manufacturers, and it remains at the discretion of the product manufacturer to follow this need subject to their existing commercial arrangements or ambitions.
+The product may not be distributed if you do not provide SFDR materials in local languages.